leong1993/javascript-exercises/README.md

 In this folder, you may find some exercises i done for practicing my javascript skill.

 For every exercises, i not only write code to finish the test, but also need to study the test driven development by using node.js and npm in command line to test the code.

+You may feel free to ask me any questions about every exercises during the interview.